ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Fusion Science and Technology

-The ANS Career Center is the premier online forum linking utilities, vendors, government agencies, and academic institutions with our qualified talent pool of nuclear science and technology professionals.
+The ANS Career Finder is an online forum linking utilities, vendors, government agencies, and academic institutions with our qualified talent pool of nuclear science and technology professionals.

 Duriem Calderin, PE, CHPThe professional examination in nuclear engineering sets the requirements and standards to understanding the roles of the engineering profession in society.
 Applying engineering principles to solve problems, but above all, to protect the workers, the public, and the environment.
 That’s a challenge!
 Obtaining the PE license is the goal for each engineer across the industry.
 Nuclear is no exception.
 Go forth and conquer; good luck!"